 Mr. Helms and Jack Downing, a retired CIA Deputy Director for Operations, created a Board of Directors of former Agency officers to oversee the collection and disbursement of funds — not only for the Spann family but also for all the CIA families who had lost a loved one in the line of duty.

 The response from across America was quick and generous.
 As donations grew, working with the CIA’s Office of Casualty Affairs, the Foundation reached out to the families of officers who died in the line of duty to let them know of the availability of help and to assess needs.
 Initially the Foundation focused on providing post secondary educational support for the children of fallen officers but soon discovered a need to also offer educational support for the spouses whose partners had paid the ultimate sacrifice.
 Each year since its inception, the Foundation has aided a growing number of children and spouses of CIA officers who died on active duty.

 Sadly, the requirements for future support for the families of officers who have died in the line of duty continue to grow.
-Currently there are 120 children and widows who will be eligible for support over the next 15 years.
+Currently there are 124 children and spouses who will be eligible for support over the next 15 years.
 The Foundation continues to seek donations from a wide variety of sources to meet those requirements.
 Those wishing to contribute via the Combined Federal Campaign may do so by naming the CIA Officers Memorial Foundation, CFC number 40425, as the desired recipient of a donation.